BLE-LTER/ble-handbook/handbook.md

 <a id="which-member-node-are-we"></a>
 ### Which member node are we

 When signing in to the EDI data portal and asked for a member node, we're urn:node:LTER.
-EDI filters on the package identifier (knb-lter-ble): any of the "knb-lter-*" packages go through urn:node:LTER, while the rest go through urn:node:EDI.
+EDI filters on the package identifier (knb-lter-ble): any of the "knb-lter-[site acronym]" packages go through urn:node:LTER, while the rest go through urn:node:EDI.

 <a id="replication"></a>
 ### Replication